Italy's instability deepened by "pigsty" law

 The remarkably resilient “porcellum” or pigsty law was passed in 2005.
 It robs the electorate of the power to choose candidates directly, voting instead for a fixed list selected by party leaders under a proportional system.

-This enables the leaders to select compliant party hacks or favorites, including in the case of Silvio Berlusconi a former starlet who became a minister in his last government.
+This enables the leaders to select compliant party hacks or favourites, including in the case of Silvio Berlusconi a former starlet who became a minister in his last government.

 The law also awards a large premium to the winning party or coalition, guaranteeing a strong majority in parliament.